yoursenpai69/rnn-stock-price-prediction-177/README.md

 Split the data into train and test.

 ### STEP 4:
-Build the convolutional neural network
+Build the recurrent neural network

 ### STEP 5:
 Train the model with training data